creature/piccle/NOTES.md

 - Generate sidebar based on actual data, not just placeholder text
 - Convert database.rake tasks over to the Sequel way of doing things
 - Running rake db:initialise no longer works, and we're moving over to using Sequel migrations for DB access.
 Fix things up so that running the rake task uses the Sequel migrations. http://sequel.jeremyevans.net/rdoc/files/doc/migration_rdoc.html#label-Running+migrations+from+a+Rake+task
+- Our current find-or-create for photos relates to the file name/path.
+It should probably use that, and/or the MD5.
+- Focal length is currently available as a fraction in the EXIF, but we're storing it as a float.
+Maybe we'd like to store it as a fraction instead?

 # Development notes